Brain Metastases: Staging and Treatment

 Autor: Marisa Healy, BSN, RN

-Fecha de la última revisión: November 10, 2023
+Fecha de la última revisión: Diciembre 7, 2025

 What is staging for cancer?

 Staging is the process of learning how much cancer is in your body and where it is.
-Brain metastases (brain mets) themselves are not staged, but they will affect the stage your primary cancer (where the cancer started).
-For more details about the stage of your cancer, please see the staging for your primary cancer type.
+Brain metastases (brain mets) themselves are not staged, but they will affect the stage of your primary cancer (where the cancer started).
+For more details about the stage of your cancer, please see the staging article for your primary cancer type.

-If your provider thinks you may have brain mets, they will order imaging studies, such as an MRI and CT scan to look at your brain.
+If your provider thinks you may have brain mets, they may order imaging studies, such as an MRI and CT scan to look at your brain.
 You may need a biopsy if the primary cancer type is unknown or if it has been a long time since your treatment for the initial primary cancer and your new symptoms.

 Treatment Options